rownd/dotnet/RowndSharedLib/README.md

    If you want Rownd to add users to your database, you'll need to set this to `true`.
    Likewise, `_userManager` is a base class instance variable and is set to `null` by default.
 Be sure to populate this with the UserManager injected dependency if `_addNewUsersToDatabase` is `true`.

+5. Optionally, we can override the async, virtual method `IsAllowedToSignIn()` to run custom logic identifying whether the current user should be able to establish an authenticated session.
+This might mean checking a prerequisite in another system or simply checking an attribute on the user's Rownd profile.
+If this method throws an exception, the sign-in process will stop before the session is established and a 403 Forbidden response will be returned.
+The body will contain a `message` property with the exception message.

 Finally, we need to install the Rownd Hub and instruct it to call our controller API when the page loads.